bclayton314/Hands-on-Machine-Learning/Chapter-2/NOTES.md

 ### Attribute Combinations
 -this was a short section to help simplify the data and perhaps gain even more insight especially if you're dealing with data that has slightly unusual attributes (i.e. bedrooms_per_room)

-## Prepare the Data for Machine Learning Algorithms
+# Prepare the Data for Machine Learning Algorithms
+pg.
+62

 ## Example text